-2019- 2020: No Forum Day held.
+2019-2020: No Forum Day Held

-As a result of the international training in Mongolia, Spain and Portugal that ADRA assisted in 2019, there was no time left to engage in a further CADR conference in 2019.
-Given too the changes in RI with the CEO, Fiona Hollier, leaving and a new CEO, Amber Williams arriving it was considered best to wait until the Dispute resolution scene had settled in Sydney and that resulted in no conference being held in 2019.
+As a result of the international training in Mongolia, Spain and Portugal that ADRA assisted in 2019, there was no time left to promote a further CADR conference in 2019.
+Given, too, the changes in RI with CEO Fiona Hollier leaving and a new CEO, Amber Williams, arriving, it was considered best to wait until the dispute resolution scene had settled in Sydney.
+This resulted in no conference being held in 2019.